Gimpy3887/Floater-Portal/README.md

+The page has been unpublished since no floater cared to update the table.

 # Floater-Portal
-A website to showcase a prevalent cult on the GEH discord server, <a href="https://gimpy3887.github.io/Floater-Portal/">Floater Portal</a>.
+A website to showcase a prevalent cult on the GEH discord server, Floater Portal.
 The website consists of two pages: (1) leaderboard, and (2) splash page: the latter is soon to be added.

 # Structure
 The readme file is formatted as follows, under the heading Current Issues the possible solution for the issue are references displayed as [n] where n is an integer.